Suleiman the Magnificent

-Suleiman I (سلیمان اول; I. Süleyman, /tr/; 6 November 1494 – 6 September 1566), commonly known as Suleiman the Magnificent in the Western world and as Suleiman the Lawgiver (قانونی سلطان سلیمان) in his own realm, was the Ottoman sultan between 1520 and his death in 1566.
-Under his administration, the Ottoman Empire ruled over at least 25 million people.
+Suleiman I (Note: سلیمان اول; I. Süleyman, /tr/; 6 November 1494) (6 November 1494 – 6 September 1566), commonly known as Suleiman the Magnificent, was the Ottoman sultan from 1520 to 1566.

+The longest reign among the Ottoman sultans, his rule brought about a notable peak in the Ottoman Empire's economic, military and political power, and raised the number of the empire's subjects to at least 25 million people.

-After succeeding his father Selim I on 30 September 1520, Suleiman began his reign by launching military campaigns against the Christian powers of Central and Eastern Europe and the Mediterranean; Belgrade fell to him in 1521 and Rhodes in 1522–1523, and at Mohács in 1526, Suleiman broke the strength of the Kingdom of Hungary.
+After succeeding his father Selim I on 30 September 1520, Suleiman began his reign by launching military campaigns against the Christian powers of Central and Eastern Europe and the Mediterranean; Belgrade fell to him in 1521 and Rhodes in 1522, and at Mohács in 1526, Suleiman broke the strength of the Kingdom of Hungary.
 Hungary was subsequently divided, with much of it incorporated directly into the empire.
-However, his defeat at the siege of Vienna in 1529 checked advances further into Europe.

-Presiding over the apex of the Ottoman Empire's economic, military, and political strength, Suleiman rose to become a prominent monarch of the 16th century, as he personally led Ottoman armies in their conquests of a number of European Christian strongholds.
-He also fought for years against the Shia Muslim Safavid Empire of Persia, resulting in the annexation of Mesopotamia.
-Ottoman Tripolitania was established in North Africa.
-The Ottoman fleet dominated the seas from the Mediterranean to the Red Sea and through the Persian Gulf.